 Enjoy you feminist sickos!

 If you’ve never seen Alien, then you most likely are aware of the oh-so-popular cultural references, namely aliens exploding from chests, the large black shiny alien with the elongated head and of course, Sigourney Weaver, aka Ripley.
 Alien is about a crew in the future who investigates a “save our ship” message on a foreign planet and while there encounter a new alien species.
 The movie is shocking, suspenseful and at times, really gross.

 What is so refreshing about the film is that Ripley is tough, pragmatic, independent and smart.
 She isn’t overly masculine or a woman in need; she’s there to do a job and her character doesn’t fall into any overt gender categories, as many horror films tend to do with their female characters.

-A kind, weak-hearted school mistress plots to kill her husband with her husband’s lover.
+A kind school mistress with a weak heart plots to kill her husband with her husband’s lover.
 After the deed is done, his ghostly presence is presumed to be lurking around.
 This French director’s style is often referred to as a precursor to Hitchcock and definitely lives up to its reputation as it brims with suspense and intrigue.